OfficeDev/hands-on-labs/O3653/O3653-13-Lab2/Lab.md

 # Find Meeting Times with the Outlook REST API
 Learn how to use Outlook REST API  to find the best meeting times between attendees.

+## Get an Office 365 developer environment
+To complete the exercises below, you will require an Office 365 developer environment.
+Navigate to **tryoffice.azurewebsites.net** in a browser to sign-in and use the code `BuildChallenge` to get an administrator username and password to one.

 ## Exercise 1: Create a new project using Azure Active Directory v1 authentication

 In this first step, you will create a new ASP.NET MVC project using the